1- Self-Care For Low Back Pain

 Activity modification.
-One exception of resting is to stay busy but avoid actions and positions that increase the pain.
+One exception to resting is to stay busy but avoid actions and positions that increase the pain.

 For illustration, if a long duration of sitting in a car or at a desk makes the pain worse, then set a timer to get up every 20 minutes and walk about or lightly stretch.